The blue Chihuahua is an Instagram star waiting to be born. But how does this tiny dog compare to others?

-But when you get a blue Chihuahua, are you getting more than just striking coat?
+But when you get one of these dogs, are you getting more than just striking coat?

-These pint sized pets have been raised as companion dogs for hundreds of years.
+These pint sized pets have been companion dogs for hundreds of years.

-They have an innate craving for human attention and interaction, which makes them loyal and sweet lap dogs who live for affection.
+They have an innate craving for human attention and interaction.
+This makes them loyal and sweet lap dogs who live for affection.

-The best way to get a sense of what a blue Chihuahua puppy will be like in terms of personality is to spend time interacting with their parents.
+The best way to get a sense of what a blue Chihuahua puppy’s personality is to spend time interacting with their parents.

 Even though they’re small, it’s important not to overlook socialising and training from an early age.

-Since a small dog can easily be scooped out of unfamiliar situations, it’s tempting to rely on doing so, rather than investing lots of time and energy in positive socialisation experiences from a young age.
+A small dog can easily be scooped out of unfamiliar situations.
+And it’s tempting to rely on doing so, rather than investing time and energy in positive socialisation experiences from a young age.

-However, this can result result in a grown up dog who’s afraid of new people and unfamiliar places, and is quick to bark and snap out of fear.
+But, this can result result in a grown up dog who’s afraid of new people and unfamiliar places.
+Dogs like this are quick to bark and snap out of fear.

 This is just as true of blue Chihuahuas as all other colors.

 Ask about how your puppy will be raised before they come home with you.
 Nurture strongly influences a dog’s personality.